The different types of benefit

 Everyone who has a child is entitled to claim Child Benefit.
 Additional support is available for families who have particular requirements, such as children with special needs, lone parent families, expecting a baby and so on.

 This help is provided by different sections of the Department for Communities and HMRC.
-Your nearest Social Security/Jobs & Benefits office will help you find the right department to answer any questions you may have.
+Your nearest Jobs and Benefits office will help you find the right department to answer any questions you may have.

 Benefits for people with disabilities and carers